UK's leader warns climate change threatens world security - WTMJ

 Chairing the meeting of the U.N.’s most powerful body during the United Kingdom’s presidency this month, Johnson urged the council to demonstrate leadership to protect global peace, security and stability.

+Former President Donald Trump pulled the United States out of the landmark 2015 Paris climate agreement aimed at curbing greenhouse gas emissions that cause global warming.
+The world has already warmed 1.2 degrees Celsius (2.2 degrees Fahrenheit) since the mid-19th century and the goal now is to prevent an additional 0.3 degrees Celsius (0.5 degrees Fahrenheit) warming from now.

-Kerry said President Joe Biden knows there is “not an hour to waste” and his administration aims to put the United States on a route to cutting fossil fuel emissions in a way that is “irreversible — irreversible by any president or any demagogue of the future.”
+Kerry said President Joe Biden knows there is “not a moment to waste” and his administration aims to put the United States on a route to cutting fossil fuel emissions in a way that is, “and I emphasize, irreversible by any president, by any demagogue in the future.”

 That appeared to be one of the most explicit assurances from the Biden administration that foreign countries should go ahead and make deals with the administration on climate despite fears that Trump or one of his populist “America First” supporters will take power again in 2024.

-He called the U.N. climate conference that Britain is hosting in Glasgow in November “our last best hope to get on track and get this right.”
+He called the U.N. climate conference that Britain is hosting in Glasgow in November “literally our last best hope to get on track and get this right.”
 Nations are expected at the conference to come up with more ambitious pollution cuts.

 Saying he was “very happy” to see the United States back at the table, France’s President Emmanuel Macron warned that “a failure on climate would undermine efforts to prevent conflicts and consolidate peace.”